-Payroll Costs (but not including other salaries and commissions above \$100,000)

-- Rent (on a leasing agreement in force before 2/15/2020).
+- Payroll Costs (but not including other salaries and commissions above \$100,000) - Rent (on a leasing agreement in force before 2/15/2020).
 Whether "rent" includes amounts due on equipment and other non-real estate leases is an unresolved issue. - Utilities (for which service began before 2/15/2020) - Interest (but only interest) on mortgages (originated before 2/15/2020) on real estate; or personal property.
-(Whether a floorplan line of credit qualifies as a "mortgage on . . . personal property" is an open and unresolved question.) - 36.
+(SBA has yet to clarify whether a floorplan line of credit qualifies as a "mortgage on . . . personal property.") - 36.
 When does a forgiveness covered period begin? - A forgiveness covered period begins on the date a lender disburses the PPP loan to a borrower.
-A lender must disburse the entire loan amount no later than ten calendar days from the date of approval. - 36.1 Can I retain my original 8-week PPP loan forgiveness covered period? - Yes, the PPP Flexibility Act provides for a 24-week forgiveness covered period unless the borrower elects to retain its original 8-week covered period. - 37.
-Can a borrower take multiple draws from a PPP loan and thereby delay the start of the eight-week covered period? - A No, the lender must make a one-time, full disbursement of the PPP loan within ten calendar days of loan approval.
+A lender must disburse the entire loan amount no later than ten calendar days from the date of approval. - 36.1 Can I retain my original 8-week PPP loan forgiveness covered period? - Yes, the PPP Flexibility Act provides for a 24-week forgiveness covered period unless a borrower elects to retain its original 8-week covered period.
+Loans originated after 6/5/2020 must use a 24-week forgiveness period.

+- 37. Can a borrower take multiple draws from a PPP loan and thereby delay the start of the forgiveness covered period? - A No, the lender must make a one-time, full disbursement of the PPP loan within ten calendar days of loan approval.
 A loan is considered approved when the loan is assigned a loan number by SBA. - 38.
-What happens if the loan is spent on non-qualifying costs? - Loan proceeds spent on non-qualifying costs are not forgivable, only those spent on qualifying costs.
-Loan proceeds spent but not forgiven remain subject to the PPP loan terms described above reduced proportionally by any reduction in employee headcount by the end of the covered period or December 31, 2020, compared to a prior period which can be either: (1) the period beginning on February 15, 2019 and ending on June 30, 2019, or (2) the period beginning on January 1, 2020 and ending on February 29, 2020.
-The time-period chosen is at the borrower's discretion.
+What happens if the loan is spent on non-qualifying costs? - Loan proceeds spent on non-qualifying costs are not forgivable.
+Loan proceeds spent on non-qualifying costs remain subject to the PPP loan terms described above - 39.
+Is there anything else that could reduce jeopardize the ability to have the loan forgiven? - Yes.
+The amount of the loan eligible for forgiveness is reduced proportionally by any reduction in employee headcount by the end of the covered period or 12/31/20, compared to a prior period which can be either: (1) the period beginning on 2/15/19 and ending on 6/30/19, or (2) the period beginning on 1/1/20 and ending on 2/29/20.
 Since business concerns with a lower number of employees may be subject to a loan forgiveness reduction, borrowers should carefully consider decisions involving the rehiring, termination or furloughing of employees.